 A TRUST is any arrangement in which a grantor transfers property to a trustee with the intention that it be held, managed, or administered by the trustee for the benefit of the grantor or other designated beneficiaries.
 The term "trust" also includes any legal instrument or device that is similar to a trust.
 It does not cover trusts established by will.
-If the trust includes assets of the individual and other person(s), this policy applies only to the portion of the trust attributable to the individual.
-A trust must be valid under Rhode Island law.
+If trust which includes assets of the individual and assets of other person(s), this policy applies only to the portion of the trust attributable to the individual.
+The trust must be valid under Rhode Island law.